-Momentum is one of the primary reasons why some investors give credence to indicators like the January barometer.
-The thought process here is that a bullish start to the year will set the market in the right direction, propelling it throughout the year.
+Momentum is one of the primary reasons why some investors give credence to calendar-based chart trends like the January barometer.
+The thought process here is that a bullish (or bearish) start will set the market in that direction for the rest of the year.

 A bullish start is the stronger predictor

-Why might up Januaries be better predictors than down ones?
+Why might up Januarys be better predictors than down ones?
 One reason may be the historical proclivity of stocks to rise.
-Stocks have finished higher in all but 16 out of 71 years since 1945.
+US stocks have finished higher in all but 18 out of 78 years since 1945.
 So, the fact that stocks finish higher for the year so often after both a positive and negative January may simply be the result of this directional bias.

-Moreover, a down January may not be a reliable predictor of a weak year overall.
+As previously noted, a down January may not be a reliable predictor of a weak year overall.
 Going back to 1950, the stock market actually ended higher in 14 out of 29 years when January finished in the red, and often by a very substantial amount.
 That was the case in both 2020 and 2021.

 First 5 days